akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 In the `Product selection` part, you can define the 'Conditions'.
 They are the attributes or system fields you want to use to filter your products/product models.
 Altogether, your `Conditions` will create your 'Product selection'.

 :::info
-If you want to know what is the entire [list of attributes/system fields] (get-started-with-the-rules-engine.html) take a look at our article.
+If you want to know what is the entire [list of attributes/system fields](get-started-with-the-rules-engine.html) take a look at our article.
 :::

 :::warning
 By default, when there is no condition, all your product catalog is selected.
-It means that, if you don't filter your products/product models (meaning that you don't add any condition) but you add one or several actions, all your catalog will be updated!
+So if you add one or several actions, all your catalog will be updated!
 :::

 The system fields are displayed first in the list, and then all the attributes are gathered by attribute groups.
 There is a search bar to help you find the attributes.
 Each time you choose a filter, its color turns to purple to inform you that it is already used, and a new line is created.